Dominique Thorne

-Dominique Thorne is an American actress.
-She appeared in the films If Beale Street Could Talk (2018) and Judas and the Black Messiah (2021).
-In 2022, she began playing Riri Williams / Ironheart with the Marvel Cinematic Universe feature film Black Panther: Wakanda Forever.
+Dominique Thorne (born November 5, 1997) is an American actress.
+She began her career with appearances in the films If Beale Street Could Talk (2018) and Judas and the Black Messiah (2021).
+In 2022, she began playing Riri Williams / Ironheart with the Marvel Cinematic Universe feature film Black Panther: Wakanda Forever, a role she reprised in the 2025 Disney+ miniseries Ironheart.
+In 2024, she starred in the Anna Boden and Ryan Fleck film Freaky Tales.

 Early life

-Dominique Thorne was born November 8, 1997, in New York to parents Nerissa Guy and Navie Guy, who are Trinidadian immigrants.
-She has two brothers, Ky-Mani and Caleb.
+Thorne was born November 5, 1997, to Trinidadian and Guyanese immigrants Nerissa and Gavin Throne in Brooklyn, New York.
+She has two younger brothers.
+Her family later moved to Newark, Delaware.